csexton/codeography.com/cv/index.markdown

 I am a software engineer that dabbles in graphic design, project management and system administration.
 I love to build stuff, learn quickly, want to do it right, and I care about the details.

-I take pride in being able to do it all, being a jack of all trades.
-Sure, I recognize when I need to let an expert consult, I want to understand their how and why.
+I take pride in being a jack of all trades.
+I want to be able to do it all.
+I recognize when I need to let an expert consult, I want to understand their how and why.

 I pair program well with others and can take on a project solo.
 I have experience working with and leading geographically distributed teams.
 I want to understand the business side of things, and only want to work on a project that I can believe in.